The Gino Watkins Fund Awards

 Applications are normally considered during February.
 Successful applicants receive notice of their grants by early April.

-The Arctic Club Award, is given to an expedition(s) selected from those who apply to the The Gino Watkins Fund Grants.
-More information can be found here
+The Arctic Club Award is given to an expedition(s) selected from those who apply to the The Gino Watkins Fund Grants.

 How to apply

-All prospective grant applicants are encouraged to read our Advice and Resources pages, which include more information about the grants programme, its conditions and what is expected if your application is successful.
+All prospective grant applicants are encouraged to read our guidance for Society grant applicants, which includes information about the grants programme, its conditions and what is expected if your application is successful.

-• a map/maps showing the location of your expedition
+- A map or maps showing the location of your expedition.

 An optional, detailed expedition plan with maps can also be submitted.